-4. Relate to jurors, “I once felt that way too, but what if the evidence were to show _____, how would you feel hearing the case in that scenario?
+4. Also, relate to jurors, “I once felt that way too, but what if the evidence were to show _____, how would you feel hearing the case in that scenario?

 6. Have another attorney or paralegal or office staff with you at counsel table to handle taking notes.

-7. Never judge the juror for their beliefs or let the juror know you disagree with the belief.
+7. In addition, never judge the juror for their beliefs or let the juror know you disagree with the belief.
 You can’t beat them into your beliefs!

-8. Do not argue or cross-examine jurors.
+8. Also, do not argue or cross-examine jurors.
 Be conversational, but firm with your questions and discuss issues that are present in your case.

 9. Attitudes and beliefs are not a function of race, religion, age, sex or career.

-10. Do not try to control or teach the jurors: “would it surprise you if I told you the law is _________”; Do you understand that _____________”.
+10. Moreover, do not try to control or teach the jurors: “would it surprise you if I told you the law is _________”; Do you understand that _____________”.

-11. Let the judge know that answers in open court rarely affect other potential jurors’ attitudes and beliefs.
+11. Additionally, let the judge know that answers in open court rarely affect other potential jurors’ attitudes and beliefs.
 You don’t need a side bar for every follow-up question.